tendermint/tendermint/spec/abci/apps.md

 The amount must be a positive number.

-### EvidenceParams.ProofTrialPeriod

-This is the duration in terms of blocks that an indicted validator has to prove a correct lock change in the event of amnesia evidence when a validator voted more than once across different rounds.

-This must be positive and less then `EvidenceParams.MaxAgeNumBlocks`.

 ### Updates

 The application may set the ConsensusParams during InitChain, and update them during